 and make you like a warrior’s sword.

+Zechariah captured a thought that has held true since the beginning.
 War isn’t glorious.
 It doesn’t set the world right.
 It does not ever bring peace.
 War ruins people.
-And as I’ve said many times on this blog, Israel and Judah are war’s chief sufferers and chief judgers.
-While the rest of the world stood in awe at the mesmerizing power of spears and shields and swords and chariots and . . . yes . . . horses of the world’s empires, the Hebrew prophets saw them for what they really are.
+And as I’ve said many times on this blog, Israel and Judah are history chief sufferers and judgers of war.
+While the rest of the world stood in awe at the mesmerizing power of spears and shields and swords and chariots and horses of the world’s empires, the Hebrew prophets saw them for what they really are.

 They saw them as evil.